Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Experiment

 \textbf{Main results on Text-to-Motion Generation.} On the text-to-motion dataset, HumanML3D, we compare Morph framework with other state-of-the-art methods.
 The comparison results are shown in Tab.~\ref{results_for_different_generation_models} and Tab.~\ref{comparison_for_text2motion}.
 As shown, Morph achieves significant gains in physical metrics while maintaining competitive performance in generation metrics, demonstrating its capability to enhance physical plausibility.
 Fig.~\ref{fig_visualization} illustrates the generated motions from both our Morph-MoMask and MoMask.
 As shown, motions generated by MoMask often exhibit physically unrealistic artifacts, such as penetration, floating, and leaning forward.
 In contrast, Morph-MoMask effectively reduces these artifacts, producing motions that are both physically plausible and realistic.

 \textbf{Main results on Music-to-Dance Generation.} On the music-to-dance dataset, AIST++, we compare Morph combined with EDGE \cite{tseng2023edge} and Bailando \cite{siyao2022bailando} generators against other state-of-the-art methods.
 As shown in Tab.~\ref{table_music2dance_results_comparison}, Morph significantly improves physical metrics compared to existing methods.
-In terms of generation metrics, our Morph-EDGE model achieves the best results in multiple metrics, including FID$_g$, Div$_g$, and BAS, while also demonstrating competitive performance in FID$_k$ metric.
+For generation metrics, our Morph-EDGE model achieves the best results in multiple metrics, including FID$_g$, Div$_g$, and BAS, while also demonstrating competitive performance in FID$_k$.
 These results validate the superiority of our framework in music-to-dance generation.